tince250/Othello_minimax_agent/README.md

 Implementation of the ``Minimax`` decision algorithm with ``Alpha-beta pruning`` optimization for Othello/Reversi, in Python, as a console application. <br />
 Both ``AI vs AI`` and ``AI vs Human`` options are available.

+Project done for the "Algorithms and Data Structures" course, in the second semester of my Software Engineering BA.

 ## About Othello
 Reversi is a strategy board game for two players, played on an 8×8 uncheckered board.
 Othello is a variant with a fixed initial setup of the board.<br />
 <img src="https://www.activitytailor.com/wp-content/uploads/2011/07/othello2.jpg" width="300" /> <br />